To continue from my last post...

 Sometimes you witness miracles.

-It’s almost a cliche for resilience to be the story at the heart of sports, but it’s not an exaggeration to say that following Yuzuru Hanyu's journey is kind of like reading a shounen sports manga, through literal disaster, then a long, long list of injuries and incredible comebacks and world records.
-I remember sharing the first Japanese article that broke last year with friends on Twitter, double checking various dictionaries to make sure I translated ‘ankle injury’ right so I didn’t raise false alarms, then watching withdrawals from every subsequent competition, with reporters writing him off the predictions list and a giant question mark next to his name.
+It’s almost a cliche for resilience to be the story at the heart of sports, but it’s not an exaggeration to say that following Yuzuru Hanyu's journey is kind of like reading a shounen sports manga or some sort of novel, following the hero through literal disaster, then a long, long list of injuries and incredible comebacks and world records.
+I remember sharing the first Japanese article that broke last year with friends on Twitter with my heart pounding, double checking various dictionaries to make sure I translated ‘ankle injury’ right so I didn’t raise false alarms, then watching withdrawals from every subsequent competition, with reporters writing him off the predictions list and a giant question mark next to his name, loaded with doubt and, in some corners, silent dismissal.

 Three months of media silence later, he made his comeback to competition at Pyeongchang's individual mens event.
 Still injured, on painkillers and risking everything (as he typically revealed only AFTER the event had happened), he became the first man to win back to back Olympic gold in 66yrs and delivered the biggest mic drop comeback short program I’ve ever seen, as well as an Olympic moment with SEIMEI, the program that begun my journey into the figure skating world and remains my favourite program of all time.